§3-2-5. Forms for application for registration; information required and requested; types of application forms; notices.

 (6) The applicant’s e-mail address;

-(7) The address where the applicant was last registered to vote, if any, for the purpose of canceling or transferring the previous registration; and
+(7) The address where the applicant was last registered to vote, if any, for the purpose of cancelling or transferring the previous registration; and

 (8) The applicant’s gender.

 (e) The Secretary of State shall prescribe the printing specifications of each type of voter registration application and the voter registration application portion of any form which is part of a combined agency form: Provided, That any physical voter registration records created under this article may be destroyed under the process described in W.Va.
 Code §3-2-29.

 (f) Application forms prescribed in this section may refer to various public officials by title or official position but in no case may the actual name of an officeholder be printed on the voter registration application or on any portion of a combined application form.